creed1120/wpadvancedtheme/README.md

 # wpadvancedtheme
-Advanced WP theme using OOP
+Advanced WP theme using OOP and Traits with Singleton design pattern